0x-matt/xcdd_workflow/README.md

 # xcdd_workflow
-a simple xcdd workflow for Alfred2
+A simple xcdd workflow for Alfred2

 ## Download